Electric Vehicle Insurance: Why EVs Cost More to Insure and How to Save

 Electric vehicle ownership comes with real financial advantages — lower fuel costs, fewer oil changes, and potential tax credits — but one area where EV owners often get surprised is insurance.
 Electric vehicle car insurance consistently runs higher than coverage for comparable gas-powered vehicles, sometimes by hundreds of dollars a year.
 Understanding why — and what you can do about it — can save you serious money over the life of your vehicle.

-In this guide, we break down exactly why EV insurance costs more, how 2026 rates compare across popular models and top insurers, what Tesla's own insurance program offers, and the most effective strategies to lower your premium without sacrificing the coverage you need.
+In this guide, we break down exactly why EV insurance costs more, how 2026 rates compare across popular models and top insurers, what Tesla's own insurance program now offers after its recent state expansions and move to self-underwriting, and the most effective strategies to lower your premium without sacrificing the coverage you need.

 Key Pinch Points